 And when you speak to a mother about sleep, remember she does not need to be questioned or judged or expected to meet false standards of 'success.'
 Instead, offer her a cup of tea and cake and some conversation to bring a smile to her face.

 That always worked for me.

-Mom-tested products that help babies sleep better
+Check out the mom-tested products that help babies sleep better from the Motherly Shop!

 Designed by a mama, parents swear by this weighted sleep sack.
 It mimics your hug to give your baby security and comfort that helps them get to sleep faster and stay asleep longer.

 With three soothing options, this is a perfect solution to help your baby settle when naps are on the go, and it travels from stroller handle to nursery shelf with ease.
 Moms love how compact this noise machine is and that it can run all night with one charge.

 - Many babies don't sleep through the night as soon as parents ... ›